The Third Girl from the Left

 It was the television film debut for both Novak and Curtis.
 Also in the cast are Michael Conrad, George Furth and Barbi Benton.
 The film was originally shown on October 16, 1973.
 Hugh Hefner was the Executive Producer for the film, which was made by Playboy Films.

-Premise
+Plot

 Gloria Joyce is a chorus girl who has an affair with a delivery boy, David, when she realizes that her long-time affair with a nightclub comedian, Joey Jordan, is not going anywhere.